 McCauley H, Silverman J, Decker M, Agénor M, Borrero S, Tancredi D, Miller E. Sexual and reproductive health indicators and intimate partner violence victimization among female family planning clinic patients who have sex with women and men.
 Journal of Women’s Health (forthcoming, 2015).

 Agénor M, Peitzmeier S, Gordon AR, Haneuse S, Potter J, Austin SB.
-Sexual orientation identity disparities in human papillomavirus vaccine knowledge and initiation in a national probability sample of young U.S. women.
-Annals of Internal Medicine (forthcoming, 2015).
+Sexual orientation identity disparities in awareness and initiation of the human papillomavirus vaccine among U.S. women and girls: a national survey.
+Annals of Internal Medicine 2015. doi: 10.7326/M14-2108.

 Bessett D, Prager J, Havard J, Murphy DJ, Agénor M, Foster AM.
 Barriers to contraceptive access after health care reform: experiences of young adults in Massachusetts.
 Women’s Health Issues 2015:25;91-96.